Advisory · Keynotes · Board Counsel — Cybersecurity & AI Strategy

 I work with a small number of boards, executives, and event organizers at any given time.

-If you're facing a hard decision about cybersecurity strategy, human risk, or digital transformation — or you need a keynote that will actually change how your audience thinks — let's have a conversation.
+If you're facing a hard decision about AI strategy, cybersecurity governance, human risk, or digital transformation — or you need a keynote that will actually change how your audience thinks — let's have a conversation.